Let’s be clear, laser eye surgery has helped millions of people see better and clearer.

-At least until they reach the 45- 50 age bracket when the natural aging process takes its toll on our reading vision as it does the rest of our bodies.
+At least until they reach the 45- 50 age bracket when the natural ageing process takes its toll on our reading vision as it does the rest of our bodies.
 Should you fall into this age group, you may require corrective lenses of some kind for close up work.

 Contact Sport and Laser Eye Surgery

 Contact sports such as boxing and martial arts may make laser eye surgery unsuitable.

 With most forms of corrective vision laser eye surgery a flap is created in the eye.
 Trauma can cause this flap to open.
 This aspect may make other forms of treatment, such as Visian ICLs more suitable for patients who are involved in contact sports.
 The American Military uses this ICL procedure for their combat troops.